 We have foreign currency risks related to our revenue and operating expenses denominated in currencies other than our functional currency, the U.S. dollar, principally British Pounds, Euro, Norwegian Krone, Swedish Kronor and other foreign currencies.
 Movements in foreign currencies in which we transact business could significantly affect future net earnings.
+For example, the strengthening of the U.S. dollar has a negative impact on our reported international operating expenses.
 We do not currently engage in any hedging activity to reduce our potential exposure to currency fluctuations, although we may choose to do so in the future.
 A hypothetical 10% change in foreign exchange rates during any of the periods presented would not have had a material impact on our consolidated financial statements.
 As our international operations grow, we will continue to reassess our approach to manage our risk relating to fluctuations in foreign currency rate.